hunter-teacher-cert/sedc73600-currdev-fall23/README.md

   - Assignment: Develop An In Class And An Out Of Class Assignment For Your Curriculum
   - Fieldwork Sharing

-* Week 7 - Putting a Face to CS concepts

-* Week 8 - Unit Development Workshop
-  * Fieldwork Sharing

-* Week 9 - Computer Science Education in Elementary (K-5) Grades
-  * Fieldwork Sharing

-* Week 10 - Using Technical Tools And Integrating Them Into Classes
+* Week 8 - Using Technical Tools And Integrating Them Into Classes
   - What kind of technical tools are useful in the CS classroom?
   - What should be taken into consideration when selecting a technical tool.
   - Async: